Discover Kanha National Park in India

 A visit to the nature park offers insight into how the ecosystem works.
 You come to know about the fragile web of the living and discover their interdependence.
 Another important aspect that you find out is the dependence of humans on this natural heaven.

-There is a museum and an interpretation center at Kanha Zone.
+There is a museum and an interpretation centre at Kanha Zone.
 This is were stop for brunch is made.
-After finishing with your meal you can visit the center and the museum.
+After finishing with your meal you can visit the centre and the museum.
 This will take about an hour so be assured that you have already done with the safari.
 By the time you finish it will be time to leave the zone.

 I have been visiting the reserve since seventies and have seen many tourists turning into conservationists.
-The park is an excellent interpretation center for those who do not understand the ecosystem and it's immense value to the human civilization.
+The park is an excellent interpretation centre for those who do not understand the ecosystem and it's immense value to the human civilisation.